Pros, Cons and How Much of Retiring in the Dominican Republic

 Acquiring a Permanent Residency Status in Dominican Republic by Buying Property

-First of all, it is not really necessary to buy property in the Dominican Republic to obtain a permanent residency status or a retirement visa.
+First of all, it is not really necessary to buy property in the Dominican Republic to obtain a permanent residency status or a retirement visa (see more about it below).
 Anyone who has lived in the country on a temporary residence permit for five years can apply for a permanent residency, and for the retirement visa, there are different requirements.

 However, there is another way: buying real estate.